 What Is Wage Garnishment?

 Wage garnishment occurs when creditors or a government agency orders your employer to deduct a specified amount from your paycheck to pay back debts.
 Many types of debt can result in wage garnishment, including credit card debt, lease defaults, tax debt and student loan debt.
 Though every case is unique, the fact remains that the courts set the terms of wage garnishment.
+Note that non-governmental entities like collection companies and credit card companies cannot obtain a wage garnishment order unless they have obtained a court judgment against you.

 Having your wages garnished can be devastating, especially if it is unexpected.
 Almost instantly, the money that one relies on to survive is greatly diminished.
 This can come as a significant blow to those that live paycheck-to-paycheck.

 Wage garnishment can be a crippling way to repay debts, but sadly it is a reality for some.
 When you get in over your head and are facing significant debt, wage garnishment may be a last ditch strategy for creditors, financial institutions, or government agencies to recoup monies owed to them.
+Those companies know that it is more of a "wake up" tool for most.
+Many times lawsuits and judgments go unnoticed.

 Suddenly, money that is desperately needed is automatically removed.
 Now a significant portion of your disposable income is missing each month.
 Your credit is being severely damaged, and your employer has been made aware of your financial struggles.